dzh-a-v/body-gravity-simulation/README.md

-# Note
-I'm resting.
-I will continue working on this project in January 2026 ;)

 # en
 ## Gravity-based N-Body Simulation (alpha)
 This program simulates gravitational interactions between bodies (originally intended for celestial objects, but any parameters can be used).